How to Use a Moisture Meter – Easy Tips to Follow

 9. Keep Your Meter Dry

 Be sure there is no condensation on the sensing plate of your moisture meter.
-Just as the surface you are measuring should be free of visible moisture, the sensing plate should be clear as well.
+Just as the surface you are measuring should be free of visible moisture, the sensing plate should also be clear.

 10. Consider Your Wood Materials